jobayer977/javascript-interview-questions/docs/18 Client-side web APIs/how-can-we-communicate-between-two-different-tabs/index.md

 ---
 title: How can we communicate between two different tabs?
 ---
-## How can we communicate between two different tabs?

 Use BroadcastChannel Web API to communicate between two different tabs BroadcastChannel is a Web API that allows you to send and receive messages between different tabs.